3 Easy Ways to Block Ads on YouTube

 Bottom line

-An ad blocker is designed to block advertisements from appearing on a web page.
+An ad blocker is designed to block advertisements from appearing on a webpage.
 It scans a website for advertising material and then stops it from loading.
-This comes with numerous benefits like blocking malicious ads, increasing data privacy, and speeding up web page load times.
+This comes with numerous benefits like blocking malicious ads, increasing data privacy, and speeding up webpage load times.

 Ad blockers are useful for an ad-free experience, but you need to download a legitimate and efficient ad blocker.
 Sometimes criminals use fake ad blockers as a way for you to install a virus.
 Start by thoroughly researching the reviews of an ad blocker before you use it.

-Ad blockers are usually browser extensions, but app options are available.
-If you want a Google Chrome extension to block YouTube ads, consider checking out AdBlock, which has over 60 million users and also comes with a Microsoft Edge version.
-Some other options include:
+Ad blockers are usually browser extensions, but desktop and mobile apps are an option too.
+If you want a Google Chrome extension to block YouTube ads, consider checking out Total Adblock, which has over 1 million Chrome users and comes with an iOS and Android app.

 Learn More